-Copies to:
+Copies to: Samantha Du

-Patrick O'Brien Ropes & Gray LLP Prudential Tower 800 Boylston Street Boston, MA 02199-3600 Telephone: (617) 951-7000 Samantha Du
+Patrick O'Brien Ropes & Gray LLP Prudential Tower 800 Boylston Street Boston, MA 02199-3600 Telephone: (617) 951-7000

-Chief Executive Officer

-Zai Lab Limited

-4560 Jinke Rd

-Bldg.1, Fourth Floor

-Pudong

-Shanghai, China 201210

-Telephone: +86 21 6163 2588

-Richard D. Truesdell, Jr., Esq.
+Chief Executive Officer Zai Lab Limited 4560 Jinke Rd Bldg.
+1, Fourth Floor Pudong Shanghai, China 201210 Telephone: +86 21 6163 2588 Richard D. Truesdell, Jr., Esq.
 Li He Davis Polk & Wardwell LLP 450 Lexington Avenue New York, NY 10017 Telephone: (212) 450-4000

 Approximate date of commencement of proposed sale to public: As soon as practicable after this Registration Statement is declared effective.
-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box.

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$ registration statement number of the earlier effective registration statement for the same offering. $\Box$ If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. $\Box$ Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933.
+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. $\Box$ registration statement number of the earlier effective registration statement for the same offering.
+If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.